srinathmerugu/yelpcamp/README.md

 - Admin Authentication to have full control over the website
 - Image Storage via Cloudination
 - Google Maps API to render campsite location
-- Added forgot password option to reset the password for the user using nodemailer package(sends a reset email password link to ur given -ail id)
+- Added forgot password option to reset the password for the user using nodemailer package(sends a reset email password link to ur given mail id)
 - Deployed on Heroku
 - A Fuzzy Search to search based on any campground/user/location.
 - Database hosted on MongoDB